 Integration: A dialect that is partially supported.
 Looker is able to connect to this dialect, but there are no commitments to improve implementation, fix issues, or regularly run tests against the dialect.

 For the dialects whose value of JDBC Driver Installed? is No, the needed JDBC JAR file is not bundled with the Looker JAR files.
-For customer-hosted installations of Looker, you must configure the driver for use with Looker as described on the Custom JDBC Drivers page.
+For customer-hosted installations of Looker, you must configure the driver for use with Looker as described on the Custom JDBC drivers documentation page.

 Instructions are available in the documentation or in the Community Forums for these SQL dialects: